UChicagoCANONLab/automated-assessment/README.md

-# Automated Assessment Web App
+# Automated Assessment Web Apps

-Grades a studio of Scratch projects by Scratch Encore module standards.
+Grades a studio of Scratch projects or a single project by Scratch Encore module standards.

 ## Files